 All-Microwave Leakage Reduction Units for Quantum Error Correction with Superconducting Transmon Qubits

 J.M.
-Marques (TU Delft - QuTech Advanced Research Centre, TU Delft - QCD/DiCarlo Lab, Kavli institute of nanoscience Delft)
+Ferreira Marques (TU Delft - QuTech Advanced Research Centre, TU Delft - QCD/DiCarlo Lab, Kavli institute of nanoscience Delft)

 H.A.S.
 Ali (TU Delft - QCD/DiCarlo Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft)

-B.M.
-Varbanov (TU Delft - QuTech Advanced Research Centre, TU Delft - QCD/Terhal Group)
+B. M. Varbanov (TU Delft - QuTech Advanced Research Centre, TU Delft - QCD/Terhal Group)

-Matvey Finkel (Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre, TU Delft - QCD/DiCarlo Lab)
+M. Finkel (Kavli institute of nanoscience Delft, TU Delft - QuTech Advanced Research Centre, TU Delft - QCD/DiCarlo Lab)

-H.M.
-Veen (TU Delft - QCD/DiCarlo Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft)
+H. M. Veen (TU Delft - QCD/DiCarlo Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft)

-S.L.M. van der Meer (TU Delft - QCD/DiCarlo Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft)
+S. L.M.
+Van Der Meer (TU Delft - QCD/DiCarlo Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft)

-S. Valles Sanclemente (TU Delft - QCD/DiCarlo Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft)
+S. Valles-Sanclemente (TU Delft - QCD/DiCarlo Lab, TU Delft - QuTech Advanced Research Centre, Kavli institute of nanoscience Delft)

 M. Beekman (TU Delft - BUS/TNO STAFF, TU Delft - QuTech Advanced Research Centre)

-N Haider (TU Delft - BUS/TNO STAFF, TU Delft - QuTech Advanced Research Centre)
+N. Haider (TU Delft - BUS/TNO STAFF, TU Delft - QuTech Advanced Research Centre)

 More Info